CustomVenom/customvenom-frontend/CURSOR_GUARDRAILS.md

 - ✅ **Always test Vercel Preview** before merging
 - ✅ **Always check for RSC digest errors**
 - ✅ **Always monitor post-deploy** for 60 minutes
+- ✅ **ALWAYS use `wrangler deploy --env production --keep-vars`** — Wrangler does NOT preserve secrets by default, they will be DELETED without `--keep-vars`

 ## 🛡️ **HTTPS-Only Front-Door Policy**